In This Article

-Invoicing begins at Midnight (UTC) on the 1st of each month, and invoices are fully populated for all accounts within 48-72 hours, available for viewing in the Paperspace Console.
+Invoicing begins at Midnight (UTC) on the 1st of each month for all accounts, available for viewing in the Paperspace Console.

-Invoices reflect monthly charges for the month ahead; specifically, Hourly Subscription Access & Storage fees and/or Monthly Subscription flat-rate fees.
+Invoices reflect monthly subscription fee charges for the month ahead; specifically, Hourly Subscription Access & Storage fees and/or Monthly Subscription flat-rate fees.

 Hourly Subscription utilization is also reflected for the prior month, as well as add-ons (such as Public IP Addresses, Snapshots, and Templates).